 - To calculate the flutter speed of the lifting and control surfaces at various altitudes and in different mass conditions.

 The first phase is called GVT (Ground Vibration Test) and is carried out to determine the modes of the aircraft.

-Vicoter performs GVT using the most modern instrumentation and complying with all the directives expressed in the advisory circular 23.629-1B of the FAA, which is also valid for the CS-VLA.
+Vicoter performs GVT using the most modern instrumentation and complying with all the directives expressed in the advisory circular 23.629-1B of the FAA, which is also valid for the EASA.
 All the instruments used for the tests are calibrated.